eduardenoiu/ReSA-Tool-0.0/README.md

 1. Download ReSA-Tool plugins (ZIP format) from https://github.com/nasmdh/ReSA-Tool-0.0.git

-2. Unzip the file, and store in locally
+2. Unzip the file, and store the plugin locally

 3. Run Eclipse IDE, and Click "Install New Software..."
 Help->Install New Software...

-4. Press "Add" button in order to add the plugins from the local site.
-Give the site a name, like resa-update-plugins, and press "Local" to fid the root location for the downloaded plugins.
+4. Press "Add" button in order to add the plugins from Local.
+Give the site a name, like resa-update-plugins, and press "Local" to find the root location for the downloaded plugins.

 5. Finally install the plugins

-A brief Tutorial.
+**You may download Demo from https://github.com/nasmdh/ReSA-Tool-0.0.git

-The demo is located at https://github.com/nasmdh/ReSA-Tool-0.0.git.
+A brief Tutorial

 1. Create an empty project.
   File->New->Project.
 In the Select Wizard, select General->Project